-Section 10.554(1)(i)5., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
-Key Largo Fire Rescue and Emergency Medical Services District was established on June 8, 2005 by Florida Legislature H.B.
+Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+The District was established June 8, 2005 by Florida Legislature H.B.
 No. 1291, pursuant to the provisions of Chapter 190, of the laws of the State of Florida.
 The District does not have any component units.